Everett Dirksen: Military service

 At the start of World War I, the Dirksens came under local scrutiny for their German heritage.
 Dirksen's mother refused to take down a living room photo of Kaiser Wilhelm II as demanded by a self-appointed Pekin "loyalty commission" on the grounds that "it's a free country."
 Benjamin Dirksen was medically unfit for military service and Thomas was married.
 It fell to Everett to demonstrate the family's patriotism by serving in uniform.
 He dropped out of college to enlist in the United States Army.

 On January 4, 1917, his twenty-first birthday, Dirksen joined the United States Army.
 Three months later, the United States entered World War I. He completed his initial training in field artillery at Camp Custer, Michigan, performed duty with his unit at Camp Jackson, South Carolina, and attained the rank of sergeant.
 He was deployed to France in 1918 and attended artillery school and officer training at Saumur.
 He was commissioned as a second lieutenant and assigned to the 328th Field Artillery Regiment, a unit of the 85th Division.
 Dirksen was trained as an aerial observer and conducted target acquisition and assessment of field artillery bombardments in the Saint-Mihiel sector as a member of the 328th Field Artillery's 13th and 19th Balloon Companies.
 He later performed the same duty for the 69th Balloon Company, a unit of the IV Corps.
 He subsequently served in the intelligence staff section (G-2) of the IV Corps headquarters.
 Dirksen performed post-war occupation duty with IV Corps in Germany until mid-1919.
 Dirksen declined an opportunity to remain with the Army of Occupation (extended due to his fluent German), received his discharge, and returned to Pekin.

 Post-war

 After the war, Dirksen invested money in an electric washing machine business, but it failed, after which he joined his brothers in running the Dirksen Brothers Bakery.
 He also wrote a number of unpublished short stories, as well as plays with former classmate Hubert Ropp.
 Dirksen was active in the American Legion, and his appearances on its behalf gave him the opportunity to hone his public speaking skills.

 His political career began in 1926 when he was elected to the nonpartisan Pekin City Council.
-He placed first in field of eight candidates vying for four seats.
+He placed first in a field of eight candidates vying for four seats.
 At the time, the top vote-getter also received appointment as the city's commissioner of accounts and finance.
 Dirksen held both posts from 1927 to 1931.